adamurban04/portfolio/_posts/2024-01-12-welcome-to-jekyll.markdown

 **Aspiring for Ireland**

 A year before the graduation, I was determined to study in Ireland.
-I knew this could become expensive and we wouldn't be able afford it.
+I knew this could become expensive and I wouldn't be able afford it.
 That's why I applied for a grant from the Czech foundation "[The Kellner Family Foundation](https://www.kellnerfoundation.cz/univerzity/stipendiste/adam-urban)".
 With some academic achievements, I earned an interview invitation and subsequently secured funding.

 Around the same time, I successfully passed the Cambridge B2 First examination with Grade A and CEFR Level C1.
 Additionaly, I performed well in Czech national comparative exams (SCIO) in mathematics, used for czech universities admission and with the result of 95 percentile, I had backup plan.

 **The Road to the University of Limerick**

 After that there was just the graduation.
 Which was important to me, as the application system in Ireland is solely leaving certificate grades based.
-Although navigating the Irish admissions process was challenging, I managed to get the acceptance letter to the wonderful University of Limerick.
+Although navigating the Irish admissions process was challenging, I managed to get the acceptance letter to the wonderful [University of Limerick](https://www.ul.ie/).

-I felt fortunate to be there.
-And I still do.
+I felt fortunate to be there, and I still do.
 Just 10 days before the flight, I had no idea I would get accepted.
-I was in fact sure I am going to study in the Czech Republic (it’s remarkable how late Irish people get to know, whether they were accepted or not).
+(It’s remarkable how late Irish people get to know, whether they were accepted or not).

-However I didn’t leave my fate to luck and while enjoying the astonishing nature and sporting facilities, I immersed myself into studies.
-Currently I've completed my first semester with expectations of achieving straight A1s.
-The lectures were all very interesting to me, and learning in a different language added to the experience.
-I had a pleasure of meeting many fun-to-be-around people, and I just am genuinely happy for this opportunity.

 In conclusion, I intend to translate the last paragraph I wrote in Czech for my scholar-webpage on TKFF website:

 _“If I were to think of something I wouldn’t want to live without, it would be passion.
 To fearing to get excited about something and going for it is one of the most important philosophies I try to follow.
 To high school students contemplating about studying abroad, I would say: Do not be afraid to take a step into the unknown.
 You’ll be surprised how much you can accomplish when you don’t let fear stop you._